jeromefavrou/PID/README.md

 # PID
-PID reuglator for arduino or other
+PID reglator for arduino or other

+the PID regualator may be use with a fixe delta time between 2 corrections